Junaeid11/L2-assignment-3/README.md

 # Blogging Site

 Welcome to the Blogging Site project!
-This README file will guide you through the setup and usage of the project.
+This is a full- backend project built using  Express, and MongoDB.
+The project includes user authentication, blog creation, update, and deletion, and admin actions such as blocking users and deleting blog posts.

 ## Table of Contents